jessehattabaugh/docs/pages/docs/features/static-builds.md

   editUrl: 'pages/docs/features/static-builds.md'
 }

-With [Now](/now), you can utilise your static apps with custom public directories, URL rewrites, and [much more](/docs/deployment-types/static).
+With [Now](/now), you can utilize your static apps with custom public directories, URL rewrites, and [much more](/docs/deployment-types/static).

 Taking into consideration the wealth of tools we have available to us today to build static sites like Jekyll, Gatsby, or even [Next.js](https://nextjs.org); it's easy to assume that a lot of developers build static sites with these tools.